 Bluey Bait Presentation

 As stated bluey is a versatile bait which can be used to catch a wide range of fish across British waters.
 For general sea fishing with hooks sized 1 to 2/0 strips of bluey around 3 – 9cm (1 – 3½ inches) can be used.
-Although bluey is not a particularly tough bait it will stay on the hook well if the hook is threaded through several times (as the picture above shows).
+Although bluey is not a particularly tough bait it will stay on the hook if the hook is threaded through several times (as the picture above shows).
 Using a strong but relatively fine wire hook such as the Kamasan B940 Aberdeen is a good idea as this hook provides good bait presentation but is strong enough to handle any larger species which may take the bait.
 Sections of this size can also be used as a float fishing bait to catch mackerel, pollock and wrasse.
 For larger species such as cod, bass, and rays larger strips of bluey can be used, but if the size of the bait is increased it is a good idea to use bait elastic or cotton to secure it to the hook.
-If targeting larger species then stepping up to a stronger pattern of hook such as the Kamasan’s B950u Uptide hook is a good option.
+If targeting larger species then stepping up to a stronger pattern of hook such as Cronus O’Shaughnessy hooks.

 For the very biggest fish such as conger eels and tope then blueys can be cut in half and both sections used as full baits.
 The head of a bluey can be hooked either through the eyes or through the roof of the mouth with size 6/0 – 10/0 hooks.
-Alternatively large fillets can be cut from the flanks of blueys, or they can be cut into flappers in the same way that mackerel are.
+Alternatively, large fillets can be cut from the flanks of bluey to used as a single large bait.